PdxCodeGuild/Full-Stack-Day-Class/notes/css-selectors.md

 ```

 ### Class

-To select all elements in a given class of any type, use a `.` then a class name.
+To select all elements in a given class of any type, use a period `.` then a class name.

 CSS:

 ```css
 .ice-cold {
     color: blue;